mjparme/javafx-template/README.md

 ## Modularization

-The application is modularized so that slimmed down runtimes can be bundled with the application (technically you can do this without modules but it is just easier to keep track of the modules in `module-info.java` as you go).
+The application is modularized so that slimmed down runtimes can be bundled with the application

 # Using the Project